 top of page

-At Tesa 99, Vanmechelen presents ‘Noah’s Ark’, a contemporary interpretation of the iconic Venetian water bus — the Vaporetto — transformed into a floating gallery.
+At the airport of Venice (Marco Polo), Vanmechelen presents ‘Noah’s Ark’, a contemporary interpretation of the iconic Venetian water bus — the Vaporetto — transformed into a floating gallery.
 This vessel, carrying a microcosm of our world, serves as a call to reimagine our world.
 It reflects the human condition and urges us to navigate the turbulent waters of our existence with awareness, responsibility, and hope.
-The ark is flanked by by Vanmechelen’s diverse installations, guided by the belief that “The Future depends on forgotten memories.”

 Partner of the Venice Pavilion